18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer-bilingual.md

 ## Role summary

+These roles focus on helping the Spanish speaking community have better access to federal government programs and offerings.
+Expert level proficiency in the Spanish language is required.
+Part of the interview will be given in Spanish, as well as a written assessment.

+## Role summary

 Designers at TTS work across design contexts.
 They drive research activities, derive insights, generate concepts, communicate those concepts clearly, and work with cross functional teams to build and test them.
 They model best practices in user-centered design within TTS and across the federal government through advocacy and coaching.

 Our Designers have deep experience in user research (generative, foundational and evaluative).
 In addition to research, we look for strong craft skills, confidence, and sophistication in at least one of the following areas: interaction design, product design, service design, content design and/or information architecture.